tytydraco/yessleep/out/Theres_a_Pool_in_Pikeral_Park.md

 He turned to me, and I swore he saw the scab on my heart that started to form.
 He hugged me suddenly, but it wasn’t for my sake.
 He did it like someone lost adrift in a blizzard, desperate to find heat for survival.
 It was as if he could sense the dryness inching away at the damp, and pulled himself to leech a bit for himself.
 And I knew, then and there, that he deserved it too.
 I lost my mom.
 He lost that and more.

 I don't know if what happened was real.
 Maybe we were crazy, or drunk, or lost.
 I know I didn't drink that night, but is it more plausible to believe I *couldn't* have than what I remember?
 My life hasn't been perfect since I went to Pikeral Park, but the pain I felt up to my plunge doesn't ache like it used to.
 The scar is still there, but it has healed.
 It's firm now.
 Strong.
-But has faded to a benign mark.
+Faded to a benign mark.
 And, yes, I do muse some nostalgia over the broken windows in my glasshouse.

 Whether or not it was real doesn't matter.
 Because my life turned around that night and the morning after.
 I don't know what compelled me to ask him, but I am glad I did.